pocomane/brewed-in-the-apocalypse/bita.md

 situation, like in "how your character is dressed".

 # Common move mechanics

+TODO: split the section in small parts and move them somewhere else ??
+Something may bacame a new move ?

 Some moves share common mechanics that would be noisy to explain every times, so we describe them once here.